 White Mountain Communications Co. v.
-New Hampshire Department of Administrative Services, et al.

-This is a civil action initiated by a general contractor against the Department of Administrative Services ("DAS"), Department of Resources and Economic Development ("DRED") and two DAS employees, regarding a contract to construct of four mountaintop communication facilities.
-Plaintiff is alleging that the State breached its contract with Plaintiff by improperly terminating the construction contract in February of 2012 without just cause.
-Plaintiff has also made claims for unjust enrichment, fraud and breach of the implied covenant of good faith.
-Defendants filed cross claims against Plaintiff in this matter.
-Plaintiff and its surety made a combined demand of approximately \$1.3 million.
-However, Plaintiff disclosed an expert in the administrative appeal who estimated total damages to be approximately \$2.5 million.
-Additionally, Plaintiff has indicated that it will add direct claims against its surety in the next few weeks.
-Trial is currently scheduled for July 2014 but is expected to be continued in light of the new claims against the surety.
+New Hampshire Department of Administrative Services, et al. This is a civil action initiated by a general contractor against the Department of Administrative Services ("DAS"), Department of Resources and Economic Development ("DRED") and two DAS employees, regarding a contract to construct of four mountaintop communication facilities.
+The plaintiff is alleging that the State breached its contract with the plaintiff by improperly terminating the construction contract in February of 2012 without just cause.
+The plaintiff has also made claims for unjust enrichment, fraud and breach of the implied covenant of good faith and recently filed several claims against its surety.
+The defendants filed cross claims against the plaintiff in this matter.
+The surety has moved to dismiss the plaintiff's claims and a decision on that motion is pending.
+The parties and court have agreed not to set a new discovery and trial deadline until the motion to dismiss has been decided.
+The parties have also discussed renewing settlement discussions.
+The State has not yet made an offer in this matter.
+The plaintiff and its surety made a combined demand of approximately \$1.3 million.
+However, the plaintiff disclosed an expert in the administrative appeal who estimated total damages to be approximately \$2.5 million.
+Additionally, the plaintiff has amended its complaint to add its surety as a party.
+Trial is scheduled for August 2015, and a mediation is scheduled for January 2015.
 It is not possible to predict the outcome of this case at this time.

 Law Warehouses, Inc. v.
 New Hampshire State Liquor Commission.
 Law Warehouses Inc. ("LWI") has provided warehousing services to the New Hampshire State Liquor Commission ("NHSLC").
-The parties' current contract ends on October 31, 2013.
+The parties' most recent contract ended on October 31, 2013.
 In March 2012, the NHSLC issued a Request for Proposals (RFP) requesting bids for a 20-year warehousing services contract to begin upon the expiration of its current contract with LWI.
 In June 2012, LWI and four other vendors submitted bids under the RFP.
 On November 20, 2012, following a thorough review of each bid, the NHSLC awarded the warehousing contract to Exel, Inc. ("Exel").
 LWI finished third under the NHSLC's bid scoring system.
 LWI did not participate in the protest process outlined in the RFP, but instead, on February 27, 2013, filed a civil action requesting that the court preliminarily enjoin performance of the contract between the NHSLC and Exel and order that a new bidding process take place.
 LWI contends that the NHSLC improperly modified the RFP in favor of Exel's bid in violation of New Hampshire's competitive bidding laws.
 The NHSLC has filed a motion to dismiss for improper venue.
 The motion to dismiss was denied as was the preliminary injunction.
-Trial is scheduled for May 2014.
 In September, LWI filed a petition for original jurisdiction with the Supreme Court to which the State objected.
-No decision has been issued at this time.
+The Supreme Court denied LWI's petition for original jurisdiction.
+NHSLC filed a motion for summary judgment on January 31, 2014.
+On October 28, 2014, the trial court ruled that LWI's tort damage claims were capped at \$475,000, and granted the motion regarding equitable claims.
+The trial court denied summary judgment as to the promissory estoppel claim and the claim for lost profits.
+The Court reserved the issue of whether it will hold a pre-trial evidentiary hearing on the issue of immunity.
+Trial is scheduled for May 2015.
 It is not possible to predict the outcome of this case at this time.